 If you assign reading homework, you can provide struggling readers with these support materials to help them complete assignments painlessly (their parents will thank you as well!).

 5. Focus on the learning not the paperwork.

 Often times, students who struggle with reading fall behind on their work and end up with a pile of overdue or missing assignments.

 This can be frustrating for you, as a teacher, because it prevents you from grading and returning papers in a timely fashion.
 It can also be very overwhelming for the student.

-When necessary, don't be afraid to take oral responses or find alternative ways to gather the information you need to determine if a child has mastered the unit concepts.
-You can document these adjustments in the grade book to help keep parents in the loop, but a student who knows the information should never be punished with poor grades in other content areas because of an identified gap in reading skills.
+When necessary, take oral responses or find alternative ways to determine if unit concepts are mastered.
+You can document these adjustments in the grade book to help keep parents in the loop.
+However, a student who knows the information should never be punished with poor grades in other content areas because of an identified gap in reading skills.

 An alternative to waiting for failure